 ||One of the world's most dynamic and vibrant cities, Barcelona offers endless possibilities for cultural, historical and social exploration.
 From the Roman-era walls of the Gothic Quarter to the Modernista architectural wonders that line the elegant Passeig de Gracia, the city is one of the contrasts which blend effortlessly into a single, beautiful Mediterranean tapestry.
 With a major port, high speed train station and international airport, Barcelona is the gateway to southern Europe and a hub from which business, economic and entrepreneurial activity thrives.

-Spanish language courses are offered at various levels (beginning-advanced) and students will be required to enroll in at least one course taught in Spanish or Catalan.
+Students on the program are required to enroll in one course taught in Spanish or Catalan.
 Students interested in taking a Spanish class on the program should have completed SPA 212 at Wake Forest before going on the program.
 These students will need to take an online placement test prior to arrival.
-If a student doesn't place into their desired Spanish course then they will be switched into the Introduction to Catalan course.
+If a student doesn't place into their desired Spanish course, then they will be switched into the Introduction to Catalan course.
 There are no pre-requisites or placement tests for students planning to take Introduction to Catalan.

 The Autonomous University of Barcelona uses the Common European Framework of Reference for Languages to help place students in the appropriate level of Spanish.